Bricktech2000/Notes/notes/lewis-structure.md

 see [[molecular-geometry]]

-> Lewis structures are diagrams that show the bonding between atoms of a molecule, as well as the lone pairs of electrons that may exist in the molecule. — Wikipedia
+> Lewis structures are diagrams that show the bonding between atoms of a molecule, as well as the lone pairs of electrons that may exist in the molecule. &mdash; Wikipedia

 ### examples